Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 >Such smartcards can also be used for multi-signature transactions.

+NFC payment cards could additionaly be leveraged through ZKP

-> Upon reception of a notification regarding an initiated recovery the user will be able to approve or reject the recovery during a defined period before the vouch_recovery is sent.
+The initiated recovery notification will enable to approve or reject the recovery within a specified period before the `vouch_recovery` is sent.

 ### Ecosystem Fit

-> Should we say something

 ## Team :busts_in_silhouette: